Trever54/incidents-project/README.md

     java -Dspring.config.location=src\main\resources\application.properties -jar target\incidents-0.0.1-SNAPSHOT.jar

+Or as a developer, you can run the app with maven

+    mvn clean package
+    mvn spring-boot:run

 # Improvements if given more time

 The below are several improvements I would make given more time on this project.